anthonyrabiaza/anthonyrabiaza.github.io/_posts/2023-08-25-boomi-observability-aws-cloudwatch-xray/2023-08-25-boomi-observability-aws-cloudwatch-xray.markdown.md

 The [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm){:target="_blank"} will allow the Instrumentation of any Boomi Processes and will provide:

 1. Tracing: 3 steps: Start, Stop or Error
-2. Eventing, in Stop or Error steps and event can be sent to CloudWatch Cloud to inform of the success or failure of the process (including all details: server, time, environment, execution context...)
+2. Eventing, in Stop or Error steps and event can be sent to X-Ray to inform of the success or failure of the process (including all details: server, time, environment, execution context...)
-3. Custom Metrics: a Boomi Process can send metrics related to business data or systems to CloudWatch Cloud
+3. Custom Metrics: a Boomi Process can send metrics related to business data or systems to CloudWatch

 #### Boomi API Processes

-In the context of CloudWatch Cloud, the Boomi API processes also require manual instrumentation using the [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm){:target="_blank"}.
+In the context of X-Ray, the Boomi API processes also require manual instrumentation using the [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm){:target="_blank"}.

 Boomi API before changes: